MichaelZSong/Bank-Simulation/README.md

 # Bank Simulation

-A simulation to calculate an approximation of the average time a customer has to wait for service from that branch's only teller and and to evaluate potential improvements if the bank hires more tellers.
+A simulation to calculate an approximation of the average time a customer has to wait for service from that branch's only teller and to evaluate potential improvements if the bank hires more tellers.

 ## Features